bhoirswamini/FetchRewards-DataAnalysis/README.md

 # FetchRewards-DataAnalysis
-ER - diagram, Data Analysis and SQL script has been uploaded on Github repository Raw data files can be found here
+ER - diagram, Data Analysis, and SQL script has been uploaded on the Github repository

 # Part 1: Relational Data Modelling:
 Used draw.io to design the ER diagram.